Blog

 Blog by Bridget Tobin, Mission Advancement Intern, United Way for Greater Austin

 The Success By 6 Coalition is a network of child and family advocates – providers, parents, policymakers, civic leaders, and experts – with a shared goal to ensure every child enters Kindergarten happy, healthy, and prepared to succeed in school and beyond.
-As part of our collective impact work to fight poverty, United Way for Greater Austin convenes a Success By 6 Coalition in both Travis and Williamson counties.
+As part of our collective impact work to break economic barriers and build opportunity for all, United Way for Greater Austin convenes a Success By 6 Coalition in both Travis and Williamson counties.

 To prepare all our youngest community members for school and beyond, we partner with local nonprofits to deliver impactful services in four focus areas: